morgangere/Loan_Approval/README.md

 Tweets were scrapped out of twitter using snscrape and placed into a list of dictionaries, one tweet per dictionary, these were then saved into a mongo data base so the same tweets could be used for the entire process.

 ### Insights
-Similar to how the information about the small business loans were grouped and aggregated to find how each percentage of the total the loan types made up; the data was separated into different groupings for many of the questions preposed at the beginning.
+Similar to how the information about the small business loans were grouped and aggregated to find how each percentage of the total the loan types made up; the data was separated into different groupings for many of the questions proposed at the beginning.
 These findings were graphed for easy understanding and a few results are shown below.
 This process was also done strictly on small business loans to see how each variable changes from all loan types vs. just small business loans.

 ![image](https://user-images.githubusercontent.com/118774600/212777428-1fc9033d-4a7c-4293-b683-ed6567ac503d.png)